rikhavshah/basketball-gradient-ascent/README.md

 [ProbabilityMap](https://github.com/rikhavshah/basketball-gradient-ascent/tree/master/ProbabilityMap) directory.
 The
 data relevant shot data is already extracted from the shot.csv files and putin the directory as well as a numpy array stored in ProbabilityMap/shot_data.py.
+## Defensive Coverage
+For this section, the code is written and visualized in R. Required packages are written into the code and run on R version 3.5.1.
+To reproduce our results, take the output csv files from DataCleaning that contain the shots and moments, and move them into the DefensiveCoverage directory, then run the calculation script first, followed by the analysis script for the visuals.
+## Gradient Ascent
+For this section, the Python code is supplied in Jupyter notebooks in the [GradientAnalysis]() directory.
+Simply opening the files in there will allow the notebooks to run, given that the data is supplied as well.